mirko-k/login-and-pay-with-amazon-sdk-ruby/README.md

   amazon_billing_agreement_id,
   authorization_reference_id,
   amount,
-  currency_code: 'USD', # Default: USD
+  'USD',
-  seller_authorization_note: 'Your Authorization Note',
+  'Your Authorization Note',
-  transaction_timeout: 0, # Set to 0 for synchronous mode
+  0, # Set transaction_timeout to 0 for synchronous mode
-  capture_now: true, # Set this to true if you want to capture the amount in the same API call
+  true, # Set capture_now to true if you want to capture the amount in the same API call 'Your Soft Descriptor',
-  seller_note: 'Your Seller Note',
+  'Your Seller Note',
+  'Your Platform Id',
+  'Additional Information'
-  seller_order_id: 'Your Order Id',
+  'Your Order Id',
-  store_name: 'Your Store Name',
+  'Your Store Name'
-  custom_information: 'Additional Information'
 )

 # You will need the Amazon Authorization Id from the